maythazinphyo1/Devops_gp1/use-cases/use-case-4.md

 1. The top 10 populated cities in the world.
    1. Sale department requests report about top 10 populated cities in the world.
-   2. HR advisor extracts required city information from city table and country table of world database.
+   2. Sale department manager extracts required city information from city table and country table of world database.
-   3. HR advisor sorts the extracted data by population and limited by 10 to get top 10 populated cities in a city.
+   3. Sale department manager sorts the extracted data by population and limited by 10 to get top 10 populated cities in a city.
-   4. HR advisor provides the report to Sale Department.
+   4. Sale department manager provides the report to Sale Department.
 2. The top 10 populated cities in a continent.
    1. Sale department requests report about top 10 populated cities in a continent.
-   2. HR advisor extracts city information related with continent from the world database.
+   2. Sale department manager extracts city information related with continent from the world database.
-   3. HR advisor sorts the extracted data by population and are limited by 10 to get top 10 populated cities in a continent.
+   3. Sale department manager sorts the extracted data by population and are limited by 10 to get top 10 populated cities in a continent.
-   4. HR advisor provides the report to Sale Department.
+   4. Sale department manager provides the report to Sale Department.
 3. The top 10 populated cities in a region.
    1. Sale department requests report about top 10 populated cities in a region.
-   2. HR advisor extracts city information  from the world database.
+   2. Sale department manager extracts city information  from the world database.
-   3. HR advisor sorts the extracted data by population and are limited by 10 to get top 10 populated cities in a region.
+   3. Sale department manager the extracted data by population and are limited by 10 to get top 10 populated cities in a region.
-   4. HR advisor provides the report to Sale Department.
+   4. Sale department manager provides the report to Sale Department.
 4. The top 10 populated cities in a country.
    1. Sale department requests report about top 10 populated cities in a country.
-   2. HR advisor extracts city information related with country from the world database.
+   2. Sale department manager extracts city information related with country from the world database.
-   3. HR advisor sorts the extracted data by population in descending order and are limited by 10 to get top 10 populated cities in a country.
+   3. Sale department manager sorts the extracted data by population in descending order and are limited by 10 to get top 10 populated cities in a country.
-   4. HR advisor provides the report to Sale Department.
+   4. Sale department manager provides the report to Sale Department.
 5. The top 10 populated cities in a district.
    1. Sale department requests report about top 10 populated cities in a district.
-   2. HR advisor extracts city information related with district from the world database.
+   2. Sale department manager extracts city information related with district from the world database.
-   3. HR advisor sorts the extracted data by population in descending order and are limited by 10 to get top 10 populated cities in a district.
+   3. Sale department manager sorts the extracted data by population in descending order and are limited by 10 to get top 10 populated cities in a district.
-   4. HR advisor provides the report to Sale Department.
+   4. Sale department manager provides the report to Sale Department.

 ## EXTENSIONS